Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > ...
 It's really not that hard to stay calm and say something like this: "We weren't there.
 At this point we can't be sure what happened.
 Sometimes accusations are true, and sometimes they aren't.
 It's important for a neutral judge to hear testimony from the accuser and from the accused."

 > But not everyone stays calm.
 Angry people continue to join these mobs.
 They blog and tweet and report their ill-informed speculations in favor of the accuser or the accused, confident in their own righteousness and blithely unaware of the possibility of being wrong.
 Ultimately the accused and the accuser are both punished, truth be damned.

+*Further information can be found [here](https://github.com/Enegnei/JacobAppelbaumLeavesTor/blob/master/JacobAppelbaumLeavesTor.md#henry-de-valence).*

 #### "Our Response"